pibolib/pibolib.github.io/README.md

 # pibolib.github.io
 Pibolib's website. https://www.pibolib.xyz

-todo: mobile compatibility, flexbox addition
+todo: add mobile detection to cover the screen when the sidebar button is pressed